Arunsaiask/Payment-gateway-/README.md

 # Payment-gateway-
-Payment gateway integration with razor pay
+Payment gateway integration with razor pay with HTML,CSS, JAVASCRIPT

 ![screenshot](a.png)